 Currently, PBS is working on nine translation projects.
 One project is called the Filipino Study Bible and will involve the expertise of many Filipino Langham Scholars.

-“The aim is to have study notes on particular passages … wherein the notes are contextualized,” shares Ebojo.
+“The aim is to have study notes on particular passages … wherein the notes are contextualised,” shares Ebojo.

 Another project is the translation of the children’s Bible into Cebuano, which is a major language in the Visayas region.
 PBS is also working on translating the New Testament into Tinguian, a language spoken by an ethnic group in northern Philippines.